stnert/WPForce/README.md

 * Brute Force via API, not login form bypassing some forms of protection
 * Can automatically upload an interactive shell
 * Can be used to spawn a full featured reverse shell
+* Dumps WorPress password hashes
+* Can backdoor authentication fuction for plaintext password collection
+* Inject BeEF hook into all pages
+* Pivot to meterpreter if needed

 ## INSTALL: